optakt/optakt.github.io/content/knowledge/flare.md

 TODO: add

-### Leaderless Byzantine Fault Tolerance
+### Leaderless Byzantine Fault Tolerance (LBFT)

 [Leaderless Byzantine Fault Tolerance](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-121.pdf) combines the Snowball and Practical Byzantine Fault Tolerance (pBFT) algorithms.
-It aims to take advantage of the decentralized aspect of Snowball and deterministic property of pBFT in order to eliminate the weakness of Snowballs's probabilistic property and pBFT's reliance on a "leader".
+It aims to take advantage of the decentralized aspect of Snowball and deterministic property of pBFT in order to eliminate the weakness of Snowballs' probabilistic property and pBFT's reliance on a "leader".

 #### LBFT Specification